-The more professionals in the humanities, the greater the need for difference and distinction.
-Thus, an endless spiral is set in motion: the more scholarly work exists, the greater the need for difference and interpretive disagreement in order to distinguish oneself.
-The greater the disagreement, the greater the fragmentation.
-The greater the fragmentation, the greater the need-and room!-for new interpretations.
-Inevitably, however, these new interpretations come at a price that carries a counterproductive logic of its own.
-For the more interpretations we get, the greater the need to devalue individual interpretations, and thus, in turn, the greater the need to stand out by forceful overstatement.
+7 American literary criticism has therefore created a whole new terminology for in motion: The more scholarly work exists, the greater the need for difference and interpretative disagreement in order to distinguish oneself.
+However, the greater the disagreement, the greater the fragmentation.
+The greater the fragmentation, the greater the need - and chance! - for new interpretations.
+But the more interpretations we get, the greater the tendency to devalue individual interpretations and thus, in turn, the greater the need to stand out by forceful overstatement.